 Start Constructing the Floral Garland

-Begin by cutting the ribbon to the length you want your garland.
-I plan to use mine on my table, so I measured the table length and down the sides for the drop off.
+You can begin by cutting the ribbon to the length you want your garland.
+I plan to use mine on my table, so I measured the table length and down the sides for the drop-off.

-I used ribbon I had left over from a previous project but a burlap ribbon would work nicely with this project.
+I used the ribbon I had left over from a previous project, but a burlap ribbon would work nicely with this project.
+I recommend using a ribbon close to the color of your coffee filters for best results.

-First, spread your ribbon out and protect your table top.
-Then using a hot glue gun, begin attaching the flowers and the leaves randomly on the ribbon.
+First, spread your ribbon out and protect your tabletop.
+Then using a hot glue gun, attach the flowers and the leaves randomly to the ribbon.
 I referred to my inspiration photo for placement.

-Here, you can see the DIY Floral Garland is starting to take shape.
+Here, the DIY Floral Garland is starting to take shape.

 If you’d like to see a video tutorial – click here.